Grandfather Mountain opens its gates to High Country residents, employees and their guests for only $3 each throughout April as part of “Dollar Days.”

 To take advantage of the reduced rate, visitors must present a driver’s license, college ID or local utility bill as proof of High Country residency.
 An employee identification badge or pay stub can be used to demonstrate employment at a High Country business.

-April is an excellent time to visit Grandfather Mountain, as the park’s flora and fauna become energized with the initial signs of warmer weather.
+April is an ideal time to visit Grandfather Mountain, as the park’s flora and fauna become energized with the initial signs of warmer weather.

-Starting April 1, the educational staff will begin animal encounters nine times daily.
+Starting April 1, the educational staff will begin Habitat Animal Interpretive Talks, also known as animal encounters, nine times daily.

-During these encounters, guests can talk with staff members about the habitat animals — bears, cougar, otters, deer and bald eagles — and watch the animals receive an enrichment.
-The enrichments, which include special treats, new toys or unfamiliar scents, break up the animals’ routines and help keep them active and intellectually stimulated.
+During these encounters, guests can talk with staff members about the habitat animals — bears, cougars, otters, deer and bald eagles — and watch the animals receive an enrichment.
+Enrichments, which include special treats, new toys or unfamiliar scents, break up the animals’ routines and help keep them active and intellectually stimulated.

-Visitors who just can’t get enough of the habitat animals also can enjoy behind-the-scenes habitat tours for only $20 (plus tax) in April, a discount from the usual $30 rate.
-These 90-minute tours allow the public to see where the animals sleep, learn why they’re here and what it takes to care for the animals, and observe a training session.
+Visitors who just can’t get enough of the habitat animals can also enjoy Behind-the-Scenes Habitat Tours for only $20 (plus tax) in April, a discount from the usual $25 rate.
+These 90-minute tours allow the public to see where the animals sleep, learn why they’re here and what it takes to care for them, and observe a training session.

-Tours occur at 11 a.m. each Saturday and at 12:30 p.m. each Sunday, with extra opportunities during holiday weekends.
+Tours take place from 12:30 to 2 p.m. each Saturday and Sunday, with extra opportunities during holiday weekends.

-The Mountain also offers more intensive Keeper for a Day programs, which allow visitors 12 and older a chance to shadow the habitat staff as they perform their daily work.
-Learn how to interact with the animals, clean their habitats, prepare food and provide enrichments while observing the habitats’ inner workings.
+The mountain also offers more intensive Keeper for a Day programs, which allow visitors 12 and older a chance to shadow the habitat keepers as they perform their daily work.
+Participants will learn how to interact with the animals, clean their habitats, prepare food and provide enrichments, all while observing the habitats’ inner workings.

-Grandfather Mountain guests can enrich their visit in yet another way starting April 18 with Naturalist Programs.
+Grandfather Mountain guests can enrich their visit in yet another way starting April 1, with naturalist programs, including animal encounters all week and Junior Ranger programs designed specifically for children on the weekends.

-Staff naturalists offer unique educational programs, including owl encounters, guided walks, birding expeditions and weather programs, including Junior Ranger programs designed specifically for children.
+Staff naturalists offer unique educational programs starting April 15, including guided walks, birding expeditions, weather programs, interpretive talks and more.
 All programs are included in the price of admission and do not require registration.